Sunday, September 29, 2013

 Interviewing

 I was recently helping some colleagues think about interviewing techniques.
 I like to see work product from people.
-So a while back I developed an assessment that we use.
+So, a while back I developed an assessment that we use.
 It has been a big help in evaluating candidates.
+It was incremental problem where each step was a question that led to a larger solution.
+It wasn't perfect, but I got to see some evolution of thinking.

 When I worked at Microsoft we took our interviewing very seriously.
-Certainly there are lots of stories (myths?) out there about the process.
+Certainly, there are lots of stories (myths?) out there about the process.
 Some truer than others.
-I have a master list of good questions and suggestions I still use from that time.
-It is helpful to review periodically to just get into the right mindset.
+I have a master list of good questions and suggestions I still find helpful to review to get into the right mindset.
+I avoid the "Mount Fuji" questions since they just don't give me much useful data.

 Along these lines...I was recently turned onto InterviewZen.
 I like the idea of being able to watch a recording of someone creating a work product.
 We have a classic computer science sort of problem (weighted graph) that I use, but I don't get to see the person working thru their thinking.
 I am going to try and adapt mine to this format.